jasonwilliamson/cs349-winter2017/A1/README.txt

 use command: ./snake FPS SPEED (where FPS and SPEED are ints, see note below)

     * Note: FPS supports range of 1-100
-            SPEED supports reange of 1-10
+            SPEED supports range of 1-10

 //..................................................................
 //....SSSSSS........................................................